irenealgi/irenealegre.com/reading-list.md

 **2018**

-1. *The Story of a New Name*, Elena Ferrante
+1. *The Story of a New Name*, Elena Ferrante ⭐️
 1. *Steal Like an Artist*, Austin Kleon
 1. *Creative Confidence*, Tom & David Kelley
+1. *Start with why*, Simon Sinek ⭐️
+1. *Of Human Bondage*, W. Somerset Maugham ⭐️
+2. *The opposite of loneliness*, Marina Keegan
+2. *Atomic Design*, Brad Frost ⭐️
+3. *Impact Mapping*, Gojko Adzic

 **2017**

 1. *The power of now*,	Eckhart Tolle
 1. *The gifts of imperfection*,	René Brown
 1. *Feeling Good: The New Mood Therapy*,	David Burns